 Ethics and Integrity in Ministry

-While the Second Vatican Council calls all baptized and confirmed Christians to holiness, the obligation upon Church personnel is increased because of their education and position.
-They should lead by an example that will inspire others to follow Jesus more closely in their life and they should always safeguard the well-being of others.
-Ethics and integrity in ministry require “doing what is right” rather than simply not breaking the rules.
+While the Second Vatican Council calls all baptized and confirmed Christians to holiness, the obligation upon Church personnel is increased because of our position.
+We should lead by an example that inspires others to follow Jesus more closely in their lives and we should always safeguard the well-being of others – minors, vulnerable adults, and everyone.

-All Church personnel are to be committed to a life of ethics and integrity and formally commit themselves to the Code of Conduct for Church Personnel in the Diocese of Tyler.
+All Church personnel are to be committed to a life of ethics and integrity and must formally commit themselves to the Code of Conduct of Church Personnel in the Diocese of Tyler.
+Diocesan guidelines support our policy and clarify boundaries of acceptable and non-acceptable behaviors in the diocese.
+Tools like background checks, training of Church personnel, sound reporting mechanisms, and outreach to victims are critical in the process of reconciliation, healing, accountability, and prevention of future acts of abuse.

 - Safe Environment Program